coda/packs-sdk/README.md

 coda upload path/to/manifest.ts
 ```

-This will build and upload your code.
+This will build and upload your compiled pack implementation.
 You must update the `version` in your manifest
 to be greater than your previous upload.

 Once uploaded, as an editor of the pack, you'll be able to install this specific version